Tournament of Minds

 Tournament of Minds (TOM) is an academic competition focusing on collaborative problem solving and critical thinking.
 It is open to both primary and secondary students in Australia, New Zealand, South Africa and a number of other locations in Asia, Africa and the Middle East.
-Students work in a team to create a dramatic performance outlining their solution to an open-ended Long Term challenge in one of four disciplines.
+Students work in a team to create a dramatic performance outlining their solution to an open-ended Long Term challenge in one of four disciplines: STEM, Language Literature, The Arts and Social Science.
 Students also participate in a shorter, unseen Spontaneous Challenge on the day of the Tournament.
-TOM Challenge Release, Regionals and Branch Finals take place during Australian Term 3, with successful teams coming together for an International Final in an Australian capital city in October.
+TOM Challenge Release, Regionals and Branch Finals take place during Australian Term 3, with successful teams coming together for an International Final in a chosen state or territory.

 History

 Tournament of Minds was founded in Australia in 1987, when a group of educators came together to develop a program through which to develop creative thinking and collaborative problem solving within students.
 The concept of a competition was floated, and quickly took off, with schools and educational institutions across the country signing up to take part in the Tournament.
 Over the years, TOM has undergone a number of changes, including the development of additional 'disciplines' for students to participate in, and the establishment of branches outside of Australia, including in New Zealand, South Africa, Thailand, Hong Kong, Uganda, Egypt, and the UAE, alongside a number of others.